tsludee/mixedMessages/README.md

 # mixedMessages

 ## Where I'm stuck...
-Now I am trying to add a button functionality, but I don't know where/how to do that.
-I have a button inserted and I have a lot of the JavaScript ready to go, but it isn't quite workign the way I want it to.
-I want to click the button and have the insult generator run and print the result to the text box.
+I've solved the majority of my problems, I just need to finish styling it to look the way I want it to and then I will be happy!

 ## Codecademy portfolio project